CCL Surgery Post-Op Care: Example Plan for Your Dog’s Recovery after Cruciate Ligament Surgery

 Today, knowing what I know now, I am more open to considering a surgical option for my dog’s

-Making the decision of putting your dog through surgery is never easy.
+Deciding to put your dog through surgery is never easy.
 And you still have to decide which of the available techniques to go with.

 Regardless of which surgery you choose, however, the post-operative care and physical therapy are paramount to the successful outcome.

-Make no mistake, this is where the real work begins.
+Make no mistake.
+This is where the real work begins.
 I cannot stress this enough.
 What you do after the surgery is what makes or breaks the recovery.

 Cruciate Ligament Surgery Post-Operative Care: Introduction